 - Refrigerate overnight or for at least 6 hours.
 When the cupcakes are ready, they will be easy to slice and have a cake-like texture.

 - To make the Salted Caramel Sugar, line a baking sheet with parchment paper.

 - Pour 3/4 cup sugar into a heavy bottomed pan and spread evenly.
 Heat over medium-low heat, watching constantly and carefully.

 - The sugar will begin to liquefy along the edges first.
 Watch it carefully as it liquefies, using a high heat spatula to break up any clumps.
 When it has liquefied completely and resembles a shiny penny in color, remove from heat.
-Temperature should be about 340 to 350 degrees Fahrenheit.
+Temperature should be 340-350°F.

 - Pour evenly onto the prepared parchment paper and sprinkle generously with sea salt flakes.